yyu1230/yyu1230/README.md

 ## Hi there 👋

+My name is Grace.
+I am a 2nd-year undergrad reading Maths & Stats at Oxford.
+My primary research interest is in <ins>Multi-Agent Systems</ins>, which lies at the intersection of Math, Stats, CompSci, Econ, and various social and behavioural sciences!
+I've also been involved in AI Accountability (which is AI Ethics x Safety x Governance).
+As you can see, I'm very into interdisciplinary stuff!

+My pronouns are she/they.
+You can reach me via [LinkedIn](https://www.linkedin.com/in/ygraceyu/) or yu\[at\]maths.ox.ac.uk

 <!--
 **yyu1230/yyu1230** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.